Shaindel Antelis: Early life

 Shaindel Antelis was born in Brooklyn, New York.
 Her father, Moshe, was a guitarist and songwriter before becoming a baal teshuva, while her mother, Nesha, teaches Zumba classes.
-Antelis comes from a family of musicians; in addition to her father, her brother Ben is a drummer who currently plays with Soulfarm, while another brother, Jake, is a drummer and producer.
+Antelis comes from a family of musicians; in addition to her father, her brother Ben is a songwriter, producer and manager who has worked with Ricky Martin, David Archuleta, Dixie D'Amelio, Tori Kelly, Leah Kate, MILCK, Brianna Mazzola and many more.
+Another brother, Jake, is a drummer and producer.
 All three have worked on her albums.

 She sang and wrote poetry from a young age and wrote her first song when she was ten.
 The family moved from Brooklyn to Elizabeth, New Jersey when she was 12, enrolling her in Bruriah High School for Girls.
 She later recalled that, despite an overall pleasant experience, she felt isolated in the new town and used her songwriting to cope with her tumultuous emotions.

 After high school, she spent a year in Israel studying at Be'er Miriam seminary in Israel while taking night classes in cosmetology.
 She returned for a second year after her first album was released, during which she attended Neve Yerushalayim.